mvinyard/vintools/vintools/single_cell/_Scorch_Module/README.md

 The Scorch class uses the recipe from Scanpy and pytorch-enabled Harmony implementation to quickly preprocess and integrate a directory of `.h5` 10x output matrices.

 ***Note on runtime:*** ~22k cells across four samples took about 2.3 mins to preprocess, integrate, and visualize.
 The full notebook and outputs is [here](https://github.com/mvinyard/vintools/blob/main/notebooks/Scorch_example_4xBrain_10x.ipynb).
+This is actually sort of a bad example; each brain overlays quite well with minimal sample-to-sample difference.
+I'll eventually find a better native example.

 ## Basic Usage: